Poyias/mBonsai/README.md

 Datasets
 -----------
 Given two datasets in the format of transaction database where each line is a sequence of characters.
-### Frequent Itemset Mining (FIM) dataset
-sortedAccidents  dataset is used for FIM applications taken from FIMI repository. http://fimi.ua.ac.be/data/
+1. Frequent Itemset Mining (FIM) dataset transSortedAccidents.dat  dataset is used for FIM applications taken from FIMI repository. http://fimi.ua.ac.be/data/
-###FASTQ format dataset
+2. FASTQ format dataset
 FASTQ format is a text-based format for storing both a biological sequence (usually nucleotide sequence) and its corresponding quality scores.
 Both the sequence letter and quality score are each encoded with a single ASCII character for brevity.
 We transformed each chararacter in the dataset from {A,G,C,T,N} to {0,1,2,3,4}.